syre/pymodoro/README.md

-A small Pomodoro program in Python using Pyside
+Pymodoro - a small Pomodoro program for time management using PyQT5 and Python.

-Tomato picture taken from http://www.clker.com/clipart-tomato-8.html PICTURE TERMS OF USE HERE http://www.clker.com/disclaimer.html